Tarikul-Tuhin/Better-Approache-to-find-the-common-element-between-list/README.md

-In this code, we showed two approaches to check an common items into two lists.
+In this code, we showed two approaches to check a common item into two lists.
 First one is better than the second approach as the first one has less time complexity.

 first approach ==> O(n+m)